 - How To Reach

-Jwala Devi temple is one of the 51 Shaktipeeths of India and Jwala Ji Temple is one of the highly worshipped Shakti Temples in India.
+Jwala Devi temple is one of the 51 Shaktipeeths of India and Jwala Ji Temple is one of the most worshipped Shakti Temples in India.
 This is the temple where Jwala Devi is not an idol but people Worshipping it by holy flame.
-It is positioned in the lap of the Shivalik range of Kangra valley called “Kalidhar”.
+It is positioned in the lap of the Shivalik range of Kangra Valley called “Kalidhar”.
 This is believed to be the first-ever temple built by the Pandavas.
 Jwala Ji is a Devi Temple Dedicated to the “GODDESS OF LIGHT”, located in Jawala Mukhi, district Kangra of Himachal Pradesh.

 According to Shiv Puran, this temple is among 51 Shakti Peeths.
 Lord Vishnu divided the body into 51 parts utilizing his Sudarshan chakra.
 Out of those 51 parts, from which the ‘Tongue’ of Sati fell to this place.

 It is believed that King Bhimichandra in Satyuga believed that the tongue of Devi Sati had fallen on the Dhauladhar range of Himalaya hill but he might not identify that place after a lot of hard work.
-After that he made a temple of Devi Sati in Nagarkot in Kangra.
+After that, he made a temple of Devi Sati in Nagarkot in Kangra.
 After a couple of years, some people notified the King that they had seen a flame burning on a hill.
 King Bhumichandra came to that place and started worshipping there.
 He also constructed a temple at that place.
 2 saints known as Pt.
 Shridhar and Pt.
 Kamlapati were believed to perform the puja at that place.
 It is believed that today priests of this temple are descendants of these 2 saints.
-It is also believed that Pandavas of the Mahabharta period had worshipped at that place and also constructed the temple.
+It is also believed that the Pandavas of the Mahabharata period had worshipped at that place and also constructed the temple.

 It is believed that centuries ago, a shepherd found that one of his cows was constantly without milk.
-He follows the cow for finding the cause.
+He follows the cow to find the cause.
 He saw a girl coming out of the jungle who drank the cow’s milk and then vanished in a flash of light.
 The shepherd went to the king and told him the story.
-The king was alert of the legend that Sati’s tongue had fallen in this area.
+The king was alert to the legend that Sati’s tongue had fallen in this area.
 The king tried, without success, to find that sacred spot.
 Again, some years later, the shepherd went to the king to report that he had seen a flame burning in the peaks.
-The king found the spot and had darshan (vision) of the holy flame.
+The king found the spot and had a darshan (vision) of the holy flame.
 He built a temple there and organized for priests to engage in regular worship.
 It is believed that the Pandavas came later and rebuilt the temple.
-The folk song that “Panjan Panjan Pandavan Tera Bhawan Banaya” bears confirmation to this belief.
+The folk song “Panjan Panjan Pandavan Tera Bhawan Banaya” bears confirmation of this belief.
 Raja Bhumi Chand first built the temple.

 Story Of Akbar

 Jawalamukhi has since times immemorial turned out to be a great pilgrimage center.
 The Mughal Emperor Akbar once tried to demolish the flames by coating them with an iron disk and even channeling water to them.
 But the flames fired all these efforts.
 Akbar then presented a golden parasol (chattar) at the shrine.
-However, his distrust at the power of Devi caused the gold to debase into another metal that is still unknown to the world.
+However, his distrust of the power of Devi caused the gold to debase into another metal that is still unknown to the world.
 His belief in the deity was all the more strengthened after this happening.
-Thousands of pilgrims visit the shrine round the year to fulfill their spiritual desire.
+Thousands of pilgrims visit the shrine around the year to fulfill their spiritual desires.

 For centuries, 9 flames have been burning naturally in the Jwala Devi temple.
 No oil or wick has been used to burn them.
 Another miracle is seen in Jwala Devi.
 There is a ‘Gorakh Dibbi’ near the temple.
 Here water is seen boiling in a pool, but when you dip your hands in it you will feel cool.

-The Temple structure is trendy with a gold dome, peaks and has a stunning folding door of silver plates.
+The Temple structure is trendy with a gold dome, and peaks and has a stunning folding door of silver plates.
 There is a big brass bell in front of the main temple that was presented by the King of Nepal.

 Idol – 9 flame

 The spiritual flame of Devi can be seen in 9 various ways at Jwala Ji temple.
 The flames can sometimes turn into less or more.
 It is believed that Navdurga is the creator of 14 bhuvanas whose servants are Satwa, Rajas, and Tamas gunas.
 The flame burning in the front of the door in the silver aisle is the form of Mahakali.
 This flame is Brahma flame and is the bestower of Bhakti and Mukti.
-Entire flames are known as following.
+Entire flames are known as the following: